 Google Ads Management

-I’ve been working as PPC (pay per click) specialist at Bronco since 2007.
-During this time I have managed, maintained and optimised numerous Google AdWords accounts to run at their best potential within a specific budget.
+I’ve been working as a PPC (pay per click) specialist at Bronco since 2007.
+During this time I have managed, maintained and optimised numerous Google Ads accounts to run at their best potential within a specific budget.
 These accounts cover a wide variety of sectors, from small e-commerce sites spending £10 a day to large multinational companies spending thousands a day.

-Maintaining relevant, well-structured campaigns and focused ad groups with high CTR (click through rate) is one of the primary keys to ensure high keyword quality score, along with a good landing page and user experience.
+Maintaining relevant, well-structured campaigns and focused ad groups with high CTR (click-through rate) is one of the primary keys to ensure high keyword quality score, along with a good landing page and user experience.
 Which in turn results in higher or similar ad position for a lower CPC (cost per click.)

 Google AdWords Search Campaign Creation

-As well as managing previously set up accounts, I also build well-structured and targeted campaigns from scratch.
+As well as managing and optimising previously set up accounts, I also build well-structured and targeted campaigns from scratch.
 After understanding the specific client needs and completing background research into the target sector, I can then begin the process of creating the account structure.

 Here are some basic tips and pointers you should consider when setting up a new search based campaign.